offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Library Functions/Allocators_TOPIC
 ```

 `std::unordered_set` is a container that's similar to `std::set`.
-It holds on to unique elements but does so _unordered_ (where as `std::set` has some sort order).
+It holds on to unique elements but does so _unordered_ (whereas `std::set` has some sort order).
 It's implemented as a hash table, so rather than having to specify a comparator, you're required to specify a hash function.

 Several pre-existing hash functions are provided by the C++ standard library via `std::hash<T>` (`T` being the type in question).
 If the user doesn't supply a hash function directly, the default is to use `std::hash<T>` with the element type substituted in (compilation will fail if no `std::hash<T>` implementation for that element type exists).
 For example, `std::hash<int>` exists for integers and gets automatically plugged in when the element type of the container is `int`.

 In addition to a hash function, a `std::unordered_set` may have a custom equivalence function.
-By default, `std::equal_to<T>` is used if none is supplied by the user, which use the equality operator (==).
+By default, `std::equal_to<T>` is used if none is supplied by the user, which uses the equality operator (==).

 To create a `std::unordered_set` primed with a sequence of values known as compile-time, use typical braced initialization.
 Since only unique values are allowed, duplicates will be ignored.